verdaux/BookNotes/Phrases/Cool phrases 5.md

 - [ ] Relentlessly profound
 - [ ] Morally bankrupt
 - [ ] Gorgeous bunch of people
 - [ ] The overwhelmed and the terrified
+- [ ] Heartbreaking work of a staggering genius